 Cash-flow positive properties (via dual key occupancies, room-by-room rental and manufactured growth through renovating, granny flats, strata, subdividing and so on), allow the investor to access enough rental income to cover the mortgage cost, management fee and other associated costs.
 So in effect, the investor is only out of pocket for the 20% deposit and other associated purchasing costs for the property (and even less if it’s a vendor finance scenario), and this allows them access to greater equity to then go on and invest in the next property.

-Now is a great time to be investing in positive cash-flow property thanks to our ridiculously low interest rates.
+Now is a great time to be investing in positive cash-flow property thanks to our ridiculously low interest rates here in Australia.
 Then, as the interest rates inevitably rise later on, so too will your monthly rental amounts, and over time, the value of the property will also rise, making it a great long term investment.

 Nobody wants to buy a rogue property!
 This is the sort of property that appears fine on the outside, yet for some inexplicable reason, the tenants keep damaging the property and/or experiencing sudden chronic health issues and/or financial hardship which forces them to prematurely end the lease and move out.
 This is exactly what the savvy property investor wants to avoid.
 An empty property costs them money, and the longer it is empty, the more strain they will feel on their finances.

-So, having a regular rental income flowing in from happy and financially secure tenants is very important for making a long term investment in positive cash-flow property work successfully for the property investor and this is where the application of classical xuan kong feng shui can help.
+So, having a regular rental income flowing in from happy, healthy and financially secure tenants is very important for making a long term investment in positive cash-flow property work successfully for the property investor and this is where the application of classical xuan kong feng shui can help.

 I can tell straight away if a particular property is more likely to be a major issue simply from the compass orientation of the building itself.
 Within the 360 degrees of the compass there are certain orientations that just scream “major issues likely due to blockage and confusion of qi”